giufus/giufus/README.md

 - 👋 Hi, I’m Giufus
 - 👀 I’m interested in PROGRAMMING and AI
-- 👥 I enjoy meeting people and share knowledge
+- 👥 I like to [fix, build, share, meet, listen, learn, love]